sarahfuchi/Data-Science/EDA (Exploratory data Analysis)/README.md

 ![Exploratory data analysis for breast cancer prediction](/images/breast_cancer/breast_cancer0.jpg)

 Data science is having a huge impact on the medical field, specifically in the area of cancer studies.
-In this project we will work with breast cancer data.
-This project focuses on data analysis using a simple step-by-step explanation, and it takes inspiration from public notebooks.
+In this project I will work with breast cancer data.
+This project focuses on data analysis using a simple step-by-step explanation.

 # Table of Contents
 1. [Chapter 1 - Project Overview](#ch1)